mparker17/talk--automated-testing/README.md

-# Automated testing
+# Software testing overview

-A presentation on automated testing.
+A short presentation on software testing.

 # Use